Homemade Mexican Food

 My favorite dish is chicken enchiladas with tomatillo sauce.
 It’s what I used to order at Mexican restaurants until I created my own healthy and tasty recipe.
-Now I always make them at home.
+Now I make them at home.

-A nice thing about this recipe is that you can roast the chicken and prepare the sauce a day or two ahead, then assemble your enchiladas and bake when you are ready for dinner.
+One nice thing about this recipe is that you can roast the chicken and prepare the sauce a day or two ahead, then assemble your enchiladas and bake when you are ready for dinner.

 For the sauce I use fresh diced tomatillos, diced onions and spices simmered for 20-30 minutes.
 A staple in Mexican cuisine, fresh tomatillos look like green tomatoes covered with a papery husk and have a tart flavor.
 Buy bright green firm fruit.
 Remove the husks and rinse off the light sticky film.

 If you can’t get Tortilla Land uncooked corn tortillas, use regular tortillas.
 I’ve used some that are a blend of corn and wheat.
 I’ve even used whole wheat, low carb, high fiber tortillas for my carb-conscious clients with great success.